-Understanding Ledgers and Transaction Types
+Understanding Ledgers and Transaction Types (Legacy)

 Posting transactions are the heart of property management bookkeeping.
 Done correctly, ledgers and reports show the current state of that account at a glance.
 Good accounting practices is another way to communicate trust to your tenants and owners and keep you in compliance for state and local regulations and tax purposes.